cantr1/DataAnalystPortfolio/README.md

 Below is an overview of select projects I have developed, showcasing my abilities in data analysis, visualization, and interpretation.
 Each project is aimed at delivering actionable insights to a specific audience, utilizing various data science techniques and tools.

+Titanic Survival Analysis

+    Objective: Uncover the factors that influenced survival rates during the Titanic disaster and predict survival outcomes for similar maritime incidents.

+    Tools & Methods:

+    Python: Leveraged Python's data science libraries including pandas for data manipulation, matplotlib and seaborn for data visualization, and scikit-learn for implementing machine learning models.

+    Data Cleaning and Preprocessing: Conducted thorough preprocessing steps such as handling missing values, feature encoding, and data transformation to prepare the dataset for analysis.

+    Exploratory Data Analysis (EDA): Employed statistical analysis and visualization techniques to explore the relationships between passenger attributes (like sex, age, class) and survival rates.

+    Machine Learning Modeling: Developed a RandomForestClassifier to predict survival outcomes.
+    Utilized hyperparameter tuning to enhance model performance.

+    Cross-Validation: Implemented k-fold cross-validation to assess model obustness and ensure reliability in prediction across various data segments.

+    Statistical Testing: Performed hypothesis testing to determine the statistical significance of observed patterns, particularly in relation to passenger embarkation points and survival rates.

 Apple App Store Data Analysis

     Objective: Provide actionable insights to aspiring software developers on market trends.